prashantpandey9/DETAN/README.md

 # DETAN
 DETAN- A full functional internet media website for entertainment content and latest news on sports, blogging, humor, travel, technology, lifestyle, humor, opinions from leading columnists.
+(To be updated)

 <br>
 <br>